Dynamic Watermark Implementation: Protecting Your PDFs in a Dynamic World

 • Static watermarks are like permanent tattoos; they stay the same regardless of who's viewing the document.
 Think of a standard "Confidential" stamp on every page.

 • Dynamic watermarks, on the other hand, are contextual.
 They change based on factors like the user, date, or time, making them far more adaptable.
-Using Dynamic Watermarking with Sensitivity Labels highlights how these labels can be applied to Office documents, enhancing security.
+For instance, sensitivity labels can be applied to Office documents, enhancing security.

 • Because dynamic watermarks can be customized, they enhance security.
 Unlike static marks, they are harder to remove or modify without authorization.